-The Company operated 1,114 supermarkets at the end of 2015, compared with 1,095 at the beginning of the year.
-In 2015, 28 supermarkets were opened (including 10 replacement supermarkets) and 154 supermarkets were remodeled.
-Nine supermarkets were closed during the period.
-Replacement supermarkets opened in 2015 replaced six of the supermarkets closed during the same period, two of which were replaced on site, and four supermarkets closed in 2014 that were replaced on site.
-Two of the remaining supermarkets closed in 2015 will be replaced on site in subsequent periods and one supermarket will not be replaced.
-New supermarkets added 0.9 million square feet in 2015, an increase of 1.8%.
-At the end of 2015, the Company had 768 supermarkets located in Florida, 182 in Georgia, 61 in Alabama, 54 in South Carolina, 38 in Tennessee and 11 in North Carolina.
-Also, at the end of 2015, the Company had seven supermarkets under construction in Florida, seven in North Carolina, three in South Carolina, one in Alabama and one in Tennessee.
+The Company operated 1,136 supermarkets at the end of 2016, compared with 1,114 at the beginning of the year.
+In 2016, 32 supermarkets were opened (including seven replacement supermarkets) and 156 supermarkets were remodeled.
+Ten supermarkets were closed during the period.
+Of the seven replacement supermarkets opened during 2016, one replaced two of the supermarkets closed in 2016, four replaced supermarkets also closed in 2016 and two replaced supermarkets closed in 2015 that were replaced on site.
+The four remaining supermarkets closed in 2016 will be replaced on site in subsequent periods.
+New supermarkets added 1.3 million square feet in 2016, an increase of 2.4%.
+At the end of 2016, the Company had 774 supermarkets located in Florida, 184 in Georgia, 63 in Alabama, 57 in South Carolina, 39 in Tennessee and 19 in North Carolina.
+Also, at the end of 2016, the Company had 12 supermarkets under construction in Florida, seven in North Carolina, four in Virginia, two in Alabama, two in Tennessee, one in Georgia and one in South Carolina.